assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 Messages M2 and M3
 ==================

-The M2 message is the first message sent by the server when an ordinary three-way handshake is performed.
+The M2 message is the first message sent by the server when the handshake is performed.
 It is followed by Message M3, also sent by the server.

-By two message, M2, M3, instead one, the M3 message can be encrypted the same way as the application messages.
+By using two messages, M2, M3, instead one, the M3 message can be encrypted the same way as the application messages.
 Also, it allows the signature computations (Signature1, Signature2) to be done in parallel.
 The server MAY send the M2 message before Signature1 is computed and M3 sent.
-In cases when computation time is long compared to communication time, this can decrease total handshake time significantly.
+In cases when computation time is long compared to communication time, this may decrease total handshake time significantly.

 Note, the server must read M1 before sending M2 since M2 depends on the contents of M1.
+We could imagine a protocol where M2 could be sent before the complete M1 has been read.
+However, this would not allow for the virtual server functionality and the possibility of the server to support multiple protocols at the same endpoint.

     **** M2 ****

     1   Header.